Tanish2006/dapper-dasher/README.md

-# dapper-dasher
+# Dapper Dasher

-This is game created in C language
+Dapper Dasher is a runner game where the character dashes out of the way of flying hazards!